 What is a wood router?

-A wood router is a powerful tool with a flat base and a rotating blade used to cut patterns and designs on multiple pieces of wood.
-No matter the type of wood you are working on, at some point, you are going to need a router.
-It may be challenging to choose the type of router you want to use for a specific job.
+It would be silly to start this wood router buying guide without introducing the tool.
+So, what is a router?
+A router is a powerful tool with a flat base and a rotating blade that allows you to cut patterns and designs into multiple pieces of wood.
+Regardless of the type of wood you are working with, you will need a router at some point.
+Choosing which router to use for a particular job can be a challenge.

 Type of wood routers

 Fixed Base Router